Amplify Prompt Studio

 -

-Send Email to Candidate: Opens the email compose window with Amplify's response as the body and the associated candidate as the recipient.
+Send Email to Candidate: Opens the email composer with the content pre-filled.

 -

-Send Email to Contact: Opens the email compose window with Amplify's response as the body and the associated contact as the recipient.
+Send Email to Contact: Opens the email composer with the content pre-filled.

 -